tk21/robotdyl/sphinx-docs/index.rst

 I just want to give an example here of how documentation can be organized.
 Be sure to check out the source and the `rst primer`_ and `toctree directive`_!

-*over writing the test: trying to push into christine's repo*
+*over writing the test: trying to push into my repo, after git hell**

 .. _rst primer: http://sphinx-doc.org/rest.html
 .. _toctree directive: http://sphinx-doc.org/markup/toctree.html